 I'm ready to start the next leg of our adventure and continue in the tradition of homeschooling by brainstorming with my grown children about homesteading.
 Growing vegetables, making plain yogurt, raising a cow or two, finding a starter for sour dough bread and grappling with technology to enliven my show.

 Settling our tract of land, notwithstanding, Australia is still on my bucket list!

-My husband, the handsome Texan with blue eyes, who loved me at first sight, and then comforted, honoured and kept me in sickness and in health, forsaking all others, remains a faithful and perfect Southern gentleman.
-We have four grown children aged 26-20 who were my guinea pigs when I accidentally stumbled into the world of homeschooling.
+My life in Texas has seen me raise four grown children now aged 29-23 who were my guinea pigs when I accidentally stumbled into the world of homeschooling.
 They willingly acquiesced for the fifteen-year lifespan of Wildflower Academy, the fancy name I affixed to my one room schoolhouse.

-If I'm not reading or thinking I capture my ideas on paper, screen really, and contribute regularly to my writing group who listen patiently to my memories and give me encouragement whether I deserve it or not.
-My husband, the gorgeous Texan mentioned above, and I share dinner dates at home each weekend, we reckon that our food is infinitely better than anything a local restaurant can set before us.
-We have the added fun of tasting while we cook, chopping veggies side by side, creating sauces and indulging in witty, or so we think, conversation.
+My gallant Texan and I share dinner dates at home each weekend, we reckon the food we rustle up is infinitely better than anything a local restaurant can set before us.
+We have the added fun of tasting while we cook, chopping veggies side by side, creating sauces and indulging in wickedly funny conversation.